a. Program Structure

 Subject to availability, regular language courses (3 meetings per week) may also be offered to post-MacCracken students, provided they have a proven record of providing a good, professional language-teaching service to the Department (teaching evaluations, coordinator reports, and class observations will be taken into account).

-Preference for any language (or Critical Approaches) courses will be given to students in Year 6 over those in Year 7 and so on.
-The Department cannot promise that there will be sufficient slots to be able to offer teaching to students after Year 6 during the academic year 2015-2016.
+Preference for any language (or Critical Approaches) courses will be given to students in Year 6 over those in Year 7.
 If slots are available, the deciding factors will be progress toward degree and language teaching performance (based on teaching evaluations, coordinator reports, and class observations).
-Beginning in the academic year 2016-2017, students in Year 7 and above will not be assigned any further teaching.
+As stated above, students in Year 7 and above will not be assigned any further teaching.

 C. Summer Funding